-Within the park, you’ll also find Heritage Trees, like a rubber tree from when the park was still a rubber plantation, along with a lychee tree – one that’s commonly found in Japan but is unable to fruit in Singapore’s climate.
+Within the park, you’ll also find Heritage Trees, such as a rubber tree from when the park was still a rubber plantation, along with a lychee tree – one that’s commonly found in Japan but is unable to fruit in Singapore’s climate.

 Some statues are dressed in a red cloth, which is a representation of Jizo, a divine figure in Shinto Buddhism.

 Moreover, you’ll get to admire some traditional Japanese statues scattered around the park.
 These extremely well-preserved relics give an insight into the beliefs and way of life of Japanese residents in Singapore in the past, and impart a sense of calm as you explore the park.

 Spanning over four soccer fields, the Japanese Cemetery Park is criss-crossed by whimsical floral archways lined with pretty pink bougainvillaeas.

 These provide much-needed shade along the main paths of the park, but are best known for being reminiscent of the dreamy springtime cherry blossoms you might catch in Japan.